 Dr. Stacy Shaw is an Assistant Professor in Learning Science and Technology and Psychological Science at WPI.
 Her research focuses on understanding creative thinking in mathematics, how anxiety and other threat experiences affect mathematical cognition and reasoning, as well as how classroom experiences can affect performance and learning in STEM.
 More recently, she has become interested in the role of wakeful rest periods for learning and wellbeing.

-Dr. Shaw is currently not accepting graduate students.
+Dr. Shaw is currently not accepting students.

 Personal Website - www.amcreynolds.com